FarzamA/docgen.ai-docs/docs/features.md

 - DocGen.AI connects to your codebase or documentation context.
 - Users can chat with an LLM to generate unit tests, inline documentation, or ask questions about code behavior.
-- You can either connect a GitHub repo, upload a file, or chat with a blank model.
+- You can either connect a GitHub repo or chat with a blank model.
 - The system streams results in real time and provides copyable output.
 - If no codebase is loaded, DocGen.AI defaults to chat-only mode for exploration and experimentation.

-??? rocket "Interactive AI Workspace Demo"
+??? message-circle-more "Interactive AI Workspace Demo"
     <div style="display: flex; justify-content: center; margin: 1.5rem 0;"> <video src="./../media/mp4/codegen_demo.mp4" autoplay muted playsinline loop style="max-width: 100%; border-radius: 12px;"> </video> </div>

 ---